 However for applicants granted after the 9th of July 2012, More so, if an individual has been granted a visa as a PBS dependant of a Tier 2 ICT Migrant under the provision of the Immigration Rules existing from the 9th of July 2012, he/she can make an application for an Indefinite Leave to Remain as a PBS dependant for a Tier 2 ICT Migrant if he/she has resided in the United Kingdom for a minimum of five years as a PBS dependant while the main applicant simultaneously is either applying for an Indefinite Leave to Remain or as a Tier 2 ICT Migrant has been already granted an Indefinite Leave to Remain.

-If you have had a refusal of your PBS Dependant application, we would first and foremost urge you to contact an immigration lawyer at the earliest possible time.
+If you have had a refusal of your PBS Dependant application, we would first and foremost urge you to contact a team of experienced immigration solicitors at the earliest possible time.
 Note that you will be able to challenge a refusal decision by way of an appealing the decision at the first tier Tribunal.
 You may also be able to challenge the decision by the way of Judicial review in the Upper Tribunal.

 Making a transfer from the Tier 2 ICT into the Tier 2 General is possible as long as you meet the conditions listed here under: